jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

-visibility | decimal | Visibility on that day in meters wind_speed | decimal | Speed of the wind in mps (meters per second) wind_deg | decimal | Direction of the wind that day in degrees (meteorogical) (Example: 270 degrees means the wind is blowing from the west
+visibility | decimal | Visibility on that day in meters wind_speed | decimal | Speed of the wind in mps (meters per second) wind_deg | decimal | Direction of the wind that day in degrees (meteorogical) (Example: 270 degrees means the wind is blowing from the west clouds_all | int | The % of cloudiness/cloud cover for that day dt | int | Date & time of receiving data in the unix timestamp format, UTC (Example: Unix timestamp 1541696160 is equivalent to 11/08/2018 @ 4:56pm (UTC)) sys_sunrise | int | Date & time of sunrise in the unix timestamp format, UTC sys_sunset | int | Date & time of sunrise in the unix timestamp format, UTC id | int | City ID name | string | City name

 ## Working with the APIs - Stella